chinamike65/hugo-tuolesi/content/book3/book3en.md

 16

-Section 2 - "The Great Treatise on the Stages of the Path to Enlightenment" talks about the order of the Path.
-Therefore, the excellence of the "The Great Treatise on the Stages of the Path to Enlightenment" is the speciality of the Three Aspects.
+### Section 2 - "The Great Treatise on the Stages of the Path to Enlightenment"

+Talks about the order of the Path.
+Therefore, the excellence of the "The Great Treatise on the Stages of the Path to Enlightenment" is the splendour of the Three Aspects and of the order of the path.

 Enlightenment is also the ultimate victory of the path.

-"TThe Great Treatise on the Stages of the Path to Enlightenment" has five outstanding qualities: the creator, the teaching, the location, the persuasion, and the family.
+"TThe Great Treatise on the Stages of the Path to Enlightenment" has five outstanding qualities: the author, the teaching, the location, the advice, and the lineage.

+#### 1. Venerable Atisha

-1. Venerable Atisha, the creator of the Three Principal Aspects, is the incarnation of Amitabha.
+The creator of the Three Principal Aspects, is the incarnation of Amitabha.
 There were countless disciples in India at that time, and many of them obtained high achievements.

 When His Holiness Venerable Atisha went to Tibet to teach the Dharma, he mainly taught the Three Aspects, which enabled countless practitioners in Tibet to be liberated by studying according to these Three Scopes.

 The teachings of His Holiness also influenced the major schools in Tibet, especially the Gelug sect, which was formerly known as the New Kadampa.

-Master Tsongkhapa, the creator of the broad and brief discussion of the path to enlightenment, is the reincarnation of Manjushri.
-The master explained in detail the three aspects of the path of Venerable Atisha, and created a complete Buddhist practice in Tibetan areas.
+Master Tsongkhapa, the creator of the broad and brief discussions of the path to enlightenment, is the reincarnation of Manjushri.
+Tsongkhapa explained in detail the three aspects of the path of Venerable Atisha, and created a complete Buddhist practice in Tibetan areas.
 It had never been done before.

 17

-Before Master Tsongkhapa, most monks in Tibet had abolished the precepts.
-In practice, those who meditate cannot distinguish between gross and subtle drowsiness, those who practice emptiness do not understand the deep insight of the Middle Way, and those who practice tantric methods do not understand **illusory body and double body movement**.
+Before Master Tsongkhapa, most monks in Tibet had abandoned the precepts.
+In practice, those who meditate cannot distinguish between gross and subtle drowsiness, those who practice emptiness do not understand the deep insight of the Middle Way, and those who practice tantric methods do not understand the illusory body and the dual movement body.

 The emergence of the master has corrected these phenomena one by one.

 It can be said that Master Tsongkhapa saved Tibetan Buddhism.

-2. The Exceptional Teachings:
+####  2. The Exceptional Teachings

 The special teachings include: the quality is correct; the quantity is perfect; the order is accurate.